norpactech/featherweight_auth/README.md

 If you're using a Windows machine, ensure you run all scripts using Powershell, as the DOS command line won't work.

 There is an example Progressive Web App (PWA) that accompanies MySQL Shell for VS Code.
-The auth/crypto portion in this software was reversed-engineered from the PWA to provide the capability to obtain a token.
+The auth/crypto portion in this software was reversed-engineered from the PWA to provide the capability to obtain a token from the MRS authentication app.

-MRS also supports popular OAuth2 services, but to keep things simple, the MySQL 'MRS' authentication is used.
+MRS also supports popular OAuth2 services, but to keep things simple, the MySQL 'MRS' authentication app is used.

 First, create an "Authentication App" that's tied to the service: